Lack of TABC Compliance Has Consequences That Can Trigger an Investigation

 - Pre-session research on your specific permits and location

-- Live training session covering every compliance question
+- Live training session covering top compliance issues

 - Follow-up with required documents and resources